PascalMaximus/pascalmaximus.github.io/README.md

 ```
-An ongoing attempt to make a personal website & a blog !,
+An ongoing attempt to make a personal website & a blog.
-PS: This is a mess & JS free
 ```